Your job impacts your everyday life in a profound way. If you work in a dangerous field, your job impacts your life even more.

 Police officers lay their lives on the line every day to protect society, walking into perilous situations regularly.

-Based on those factors and statistics, members of the police force poses a higher risk to life insurance companies than many other types of professionals.
+Based on those factors and statistics, members of the police force pose a higher risk to life insurance companies than many other types of professionals.

 How much your police work impacts life insurance is dependent on the nature of your job.